 Moral questions might have particular religious implications or philosophically ethical aspects to it, but it’s not the same for every person.
 When a chronic or acute illness cannot be reversed, the spiritual care team helps the family explore their palliative care options.

 “This is one thing that makes Greenwich Hospital a unique place,” says Lopez.
 “We try to visit every patient, whether they are in the hospital with late stage cancer or a fractured ankle, and it all comes down to one thing – ‘Why?’
 What meaning do you give this experience?
 What is your fear?
 What do you need to help you cope through this illness?
 This is what we help people explore as we help them heal their emotional wounds,” Lopez added.

 About Greenwich Hospital

-Greenwich Hospital is a 206-bed (includes 32 isolettes) community hospital serving lower Fairfield County, Connecticut and Westchester County, New York.
-It is a major academic affiliate of Yale School of Medicine and a member of the Yale New Haven Health System.
+Greenwich Hospital is a 174-bed community hospital serving lower Fairfield County, Ct., and Westchester County, N.Y.
+It is a major academic affiliate of Yale New Haven School of Medicine and a member of the Yale New Haven Health System.
 Since opening in 1903, Greenwich Hospital has evolved into a progressive medical center and teaching institution representing all medical specialties and offering a wide range of medical, surgical, diagnostic and wellness programs.